-Flat Stanley excels at baseball, but when the fairness of his skills are questioned, Stanley must decide whether his flatness gives him too much advantage.
+Flat Stanley excels at baseball, but when the fairness of his skills are questioned, Stanley must decide whether his flatness gives him too much of an advantage.

-Charlie Brown is the manager of the losingest baseball team in Little League.
+Follow Charlie Brown in his role as the manager of the losingest baseball team in Little League.

 After observing a boy's football game, a group of animals organizes its own teams and game.